apollace/QueryLog/README.md

-Welcome to the QueryLog wiki!

-QweryLog is the simplest way to found what you are looking for in your application log.
-It can follow request across multiple threads, follow multiple requests belonging to a single user and a lot of other stuff.

-QweryLog uses its own query syntax.
-It has nothing in common with DB query syntax but it is powerful enough to found what you are searching.
+QueryLog is a log parser designed to find what you are looking for.
+It allows to simply search the in log folder like other programs or using the regular expression plus it "Follows request" functionality you can follow all the request generated from a specific user or all the steps involved in the management of a single request also when the elaboration jumps among multiple threads.